llefranc/42_ft_ping/README.md

 - If it's an error packet or not.

 ft_ping will ping the targeted host until `Ctrl+C` is pressed.
 It will then display statistics about the received ICMP Echo Response packets.

-ft_ping can accept a simple IPv4 address or hostname as a parameter.
-It supports both numerical IP addresses and hostnames.

 ft_ping supports also the following options :
 - `-h`: provides help information about the usage and command-line options of ft_ping.